home-assistant/home-assistant.io/source/_components/canary.markdown

   default: 10
 {% endconfiguration %}

-Once loaded, your front end will have the following components:
+Once loaded, your front end will have the following integrations:

 - A camera image triggered by motion for each camera.
 - An alarm control panel for each location.